7wingfly/autok8s/README.md

 - Joins the Kubernetes cluster using the `kubeadm join` command.

 ## Getting Ready!

+The minimum hardware requirements for a Kubernetes node is 2 CPU's and 1,700 MB of RAM.
+If your hardware does not meet these requirements the Autok8s scripts will not proceed.

 It's highly recommended that you run this on a brand new Ubuntu 20.04 server virtual machine.
 When you install the Ubuntu OS and are presented with the list of optional packages to install, **DO NOT** select docker.
 This will install the `docker.io` package which is no longer compatible with Kubernetes.
 This script will install the `docker-ce` package for you instead.